razeware/razeware.github.io/_posts/2018-03-05-blockchain.md

 author_image: "sam-davies"
 color: "#2A2E43"
 image: "pattern-1"
-category: "aws"
+category: "JS"
-excerpt: "Lorem Ipsum is simply dummy text of the printing and typesetting industry."
+excerpt: "This tutorial is adapted from this excellent post about writing a basic blockchain using Javascript."
 ---

 ## Code your own blockchain in less than 200 lines of Go!

-*If this isn’t your first time reading this post, check out Part 2: [Here](https://www.google.com)*

 This tutorial is adapted from this excellent post about writing a basic blockchain using Javascript.
 We’ve ported it over to Go and added some extra goodies like viewing your blockchain in a web browser.
 If you have any questions about the following tutorial, make sure to join our Telegram chat.
 Ask us anything!
 [I'm an inline-style link](https://www.google.com)